Instance-dependent Noisy-label Learning with Graphical Model Based Noise-rate Estimation: Extended Implementation Details

-\subsection{Extended Implementation Details}
+\section{Extended Implementation Details}

-For our proposed graphical model~\cref{fig:graphical_model}, we use the baseline classifier in the graphical model for the term \(p(y|x;\theta_{y})\), so the architecture of this classifier is kept the same for this term.
-For the term \(q(y|x,\hat{y})\) and \(p(\hat{y}|x,y;\theta_{\hat{y}},\epsilon)\), we use the similar multi-layer perceptron classifier.
+In our proposed graphical model, as illustrated in~\cref{fig:graphical_model}, the term \(p(y|x;\theta_{y})\) utilises the baseline classifier.
+Therefore, the architecture of this classifier remains in alignment with the integrated baseline corresponding to this term.
+For the terms \(q(y|x,\hat{y})\) and \(p(\hat{y}|x,y;\theta_{\hat{y}},\epsilon)\), we utilise a network architecture analogous to the baseline classifier present in the state-of-the-art integrated methodologies.
+In our methodology, we utilised PyTorch's auto-cast feature to optimise computational efficiency (\cref{tab:comp_analysis}).
 The training uses stochastic gradient descent (SGD) with a momentum of \(0.9\).
 The classifiers' learning rate is kept the same as their baseline model.
 The noise rate \(\epsilon\) is learned using the learnable parameter of the sigmoid activation function, where training uses SGD with a learning rate of \(0.001\) and momentum of \(0.9\).
-The WarmUp stage also follows the baselines and values are \(30\) for CIFAR100~\citep{krizhevsky2009learning} and red mini-ImageNet~\citep{jiang2020beyond}, \(1\) for Clothing1M~\citep{xiao2015learning}, and \(5\) for mini-WebVision~\citep{li2020dividemix}.
-The batch sizes used are \(64\) for CIFAR100~\citep{krizhevsky2009learning} and red mini-ImageNet~\citep{jiang2020beyond}, \(32\) for Clothing1M~\citep{xiao2015learning} and mini-WebVision~\citep{li2020dividemix}.
-Additionally, for the self-supervision variant of red mini-ImageNet~\citep{jiang2020beyond}, we use DINO~\citep{caron2021emerging}, where all the settings of DINO~\citep{caron2021emerging} are unchanged from its original work.
-DINO is trained on red mini-ImageNet~\citep{jiang2020beyond} and the WarmUp stage is reduced to \(10\) epochs.
-For Clothing1M~\citep{xiao2015learning}, pre-trained ResNet-50 is used for DivideMix~\citep{li2020dividemix} and CC~\citep{zhao2022centrality}, and \say{clean data is not used while training}.
-Similarly, for SSR~\citep{feng2021ssr} on Clothing1M~\citep{xiao2015learning}, the variant without class balance is used, and no pre-trained network is used.
-Moreover, while training C2D~\citep{zheltonozhskii2022contrast} on mini-WebVision~\citep{li2020dividemix}, we use the provided pre-trained classifier ResNet-50 with SimCLR~\citep{khosla2020supervised} for self-supervision.
+The WarmUp stage also follows the baselines with the following number of epochs: \(30\) for CIFAR100~\cite{krizhevsky2009learning} and red mini-ImageNet~\cite{jiang2020beyond}, \(1\) for Clothing1M~\cite{xiao2015learning}, and \(5\) for mini-WebVision~\cite{li2020dividemix}.
+The batch sizes used are \(64\) for CIFAR100~\cite{krizhevsky2009learning} and red mini-ImageNet~\cite{jiang2020beyond}, \(32\) for Clothing1M~\cite{xiao2015learning} and mini-WebVision~\cite{li2020dividemix}.
+Additionally, for the self-supervision variant of red mini-ImageNet~\cite{jiang2020beyond}, we use DINO~\cite{caron2021emerging}, where all the settings of DINO~\cite{caron2021emerging} are unchanged from its original work.
+DINO is trained on red mini-ImageNet~\cite{jiang2020beyond} and the WarmUp stage is reduced to \(10\) epochs.
+For Clothing1M~\cite{xiao2015learning}, pre-trained ResNet-50 is used for DivideMix~\cite{li2020dividemix} and CC~\cite{zhao2022centrality}, and \say{clean data is not used while training}.
+Similarly, the variant without class balance is used for SSR~\cite{feng2021ssr} on Clothing1M~\cite{xiao2015learning}, and no pre-trained network is used.
+Moreover, while training C2D~\cite{zheltonozhskii2022contrast} on mini-WebVision~\cite{li2020dividemix}, we use the provided pre-trained classifier ResNet-50 with SimCLR~\cite{khosla2020supervised} for self-supervision.

-\subsection{Empirical Analysis of our Approach}
+\section{Empirical Analysis of our Approach}